VyprBot/vyprbot.github.io/info.md

 Well it's mainly meant for my chat but I'm also accepting requests for the bot to be added to others.

 Just send me a asking for the bot to be added.
 Make sure to read [the commands page](https://darkvypr.com/commands) before asking.
 I won't be removing any of them for you.
-Also the prefix is "!", at the moment, it cannot be changed.
+Also the prefix is "vb", change it with "vb set prefix {your prefix here}".